FauxyFurr has been around Seattle since 2001.

 2021 - In January Jac starts studying hat-making under Wayne Wichern.
 Since then she has spent thousands of hours refining her craft.

 2022 - Signed a new lease, and renovated a 100-year-old building in downtown Arlington.
-This process took us 9 grueling months. looking back, the kind of work you can’t believe you did it.
+This process took us 9 grueling months. looking back, the kind of work you can’t believe you did.

 2023 - We opened the newly renovated store in April.
 This new space is 4500+ square feet split between a front retail experience and a rear manufacturing/workshop.